Assisted Outpatient Treatment Research (AOT, a/k/a Involuntary Outpatient Commitment) on Important Outcomes

-SUMMARY: Forty-four states permit the use of assisted outpatient treatment, also called outpatient commitment.
+SUMMARY OF ASSISTED OUTPATIENT TREATMENT RESEARCH: Forty-four states permit the use of assisted outpatient treatment, also called outpatient commitment.
 However, having a law on the books does not mean the state uses the law.
 Many states do not.
 The six states that do not have AOT are Connecticut, Maryland, Massachusetts, New Mexico, Nevada, and Tennessee.
 Assisted outpatient treatment is a form of treatment limited to those individuals who have a history of dangerousness or multiple rehospitalizations associated with medication noncompliance.
 Assisted Outpatient Treatment (AOT) is a court-order to accept treatment as a condition of remaining in the community.
 The court may order an individual to accept medication, and that is usually enough to ensure compliance.

 Studies and data from states using assisted outpatient treatment (AOT) prove that AOT is effective in reducing the incidents and duration of hospitalization, homelessness, arrests and incarcerations, victimization, and violent episodes.
 AOT also increases treatment compliance and promotes long-term voluntary compliance.
 Violation of the court-ordered conditions can result in the individual being hospitalized for evaluation to see if inpatient treatment or a modification of the court order is needed.